 Is Porto a safe city?

 Porto is a very safe city.
 Crime in Portugal is generally very low, and few problems are reported by those who visit the country.
-Pickpockets can be common in the city center, but violent crime is generally very low.
+Pickpockets can be common in the city center, but violent crime is usually very low.

 What is the best neighborhood in Porto to live in?